-On the membrane of a cell there is a thing called a receptor — once activated, it tells the cell what to do.
-You can think of this as a little lock on our cell.
+On the membrane of a cell there is a receptor — once activated, it tells the cell what to do.
+You can think of this as a little lock on the cell.

 The activator (or the key that unlocks this cell) is either a neurotransmitter or a hormone.

 The end result — a biological response.

 The human body makes its own activators (called endogenous agonists).
 When we take too much of an external activator (or other drugs that inhibit degradation of those activators), it can suppress certain vital functions, like breathing.

 That is how most drug overdoses happen — through a combination of complete sedation and a reduction in respiratory function.

-When combined and taken in extreme amounts, these two groups of drugs impair and act against several vital functions.
-In simple terms, they can be lethal.
+When combined, these two groups of drugs impair and act against several vital functions which can be lethal.

 Marijuana works differently, as it activates receptors that do not impair vital functions.

 Unlike the opioid receptors, cannabinoid receptors are located all over our body and they do not interfere with vital functions such as breathing.
-They are mainly located in the central and peripheral nervous system and several organs like liver and thymus gland.
+They are mainly located in the central and peripheral nervous system and several organs including the liver and thymus gland.
 Therefore, marijuana cannot lead to lack of oxygen in humans.

-However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills and a few other side effects that may inhibit performance in several day to day activities.
+However, since the cannabinoid receptors are located in the central nervous system they may cause low blood pressure and short-term memory loss, increased heart rate, reduction in motor skills, and other side effects that inhibit performance in many activities.